jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

   + No supported on Linux with PowerShell 7.2.x (dotnet 6) on a TLS 1.3 connection

-+ Kerberos

-  + Currently broken with the `Devolutions` authentication provider, requires a new release of the [DevolutionsSspi nuget package](https://www.nuget.org/packages/Devolutions.Sspi)

 + CredSSP

   + Currently not supported with the `Devolutions` authentication provider - https://github.com/Devolutions/sspi-rs/issues/84

 # BASIC AUTH
 Basic authentication is sending the username nad password as a base64 encoded value in the HTTP headers.
-This is the simplest authentication option available but also the weakeast.
+This is the simplest authentication option available but also the weakest.
 It only works for local accounts and should only be used over a HTTPS connection.
 When specifying a credential for Basic authentication only the username should be used.
 Do not specify the hostname portion of the username, e.g. use `username` and not `HOST\username`.